-Turning is a memoir of a year spent in Berlin, with a personal challenge to swim in 52 of Berlin’s lakes, throughout the year.
-Canadian author Jessica J. Lee is in Berlin to write a thesis, she finds herself exploring her complex family background,with its Welsh and Taiwanese roots, and the challenges of emigration and belonging.
+Turning is a memoir of a year spent in Berlin, with a personal challenge to swim in 52 of Berlin’s lakes in that time.
+Canadian author Jessica J. Lee is in Berlin to write a thesis, she finds herself exploring her complex family background, with its Welsh and Taiwanese roots, and the challenges of emigration and belonging.

-A literary and exhilerating read, this book both shows the reader around many wonderful swimming places in Berlin, and illustrates the author’s passion for water and swimming as well as being something of a coming of age memoir.
+An exhilarating read, this book both shows the reader many wonderful swimming places in Berlin, illustrates the author’s passion for swimming as well as being something of a coming of age memoir.

 Published in 2017 by Virago Press in the UK

 Buy Turning from Book Depository here, with free worldwide shipping.